tboehnlein/WikiToPDF/README.md

 - **Batch Processing**: To avoid creating a single, massive PDF file, the script splits the output into multiple PDFs, with each PDF containing 100 pages.
 - **Organized Output**: The script creates a main `all_wiki` directory.
 Inside this directory, it creates a folder for the cached text files (e.g., `terraria_fandom_com_txt`) and a separate folder for the generated PDFs (e.g., `terraria_fandom_com_wiki_PDF`), keeping your project directory clean and organized.

+## Known Bugs

+Sometimes the page doesn't download.
+Still unsure why this happening so many other pages download just fine.

 ## Usage

 To use the script, run it from the command line with the URL of any page on the target wiki: